Fischer Black: Biography

-Economic career
+Financial economics career

-Black began thinking seriously about monetary policy around 1970 and found, at this time, that the big debate in this field was between Keynesians and monetarists.
-The Keynesians (under the leadership of Franco Modigliani) believe there is a natural tendency of the credit markets toward instability, toward boom and bust, and they assign to both monetary and fiscal policy roles in damping down this cycle, working toward the goal of smooth sustainable growth.
-In the Keynesian view, central bankers have to have discretionary powers to fulfill their role properly.
+While at Arthur D. Little, Black began thinking seriously about monetary policy.
+The major question at the time was between two schools of economic thought, the Keynesians and monetarists.
+The Keynesians (under the leadership of Franco Modigliani) believe there is a natural tendency of the credit markets toward instability, toward boom and bust, and they assign both monetary and fiscal policy roles in damping down this cycle, working toward the goal of smooth sustainable growth.
+In the Keynesian view, central bankers must have discretionary powers to fulfill their role.
 Monetarists, under the leadership of Milton Friedman, believe that discretionary central banking is the problem, not the solution.
-Friedman believed that the growth of the money supply could and should be set at a constant rate, say 3% a year, to accommodate predictable growth in real GDP.
+Friedman believed that growth of the money supply could, and should, be set at a constant rate, to accommodate predictable growth in real GDP.

-On the basis of the capital asset pricing model, Black concluded that discretionary monetary policy could not do the good that Keynesians wanted it to do.
+Treynor was one of the developers, along with William F. Sharpe, of the Capital Asset Pricing Model (CAPM) (for which they won the Nobel Prize in Economics in 1990).
+Black started working on the CAPM with Treynor in the late 1960s, while they were both at accounting firm, Arthur D. Little.
+One of the classic papers of Black, Jensen, and Scholes on the testing of the capital asset pricing model (CAPM). was published in 1972.
+The key insight of the CAPM was that the excess return of an individual stock (over the risk-free rate) is proportional (the so-called beta of the stock) to the excess return of the stock-market.
+Black viewed the excess return on an individual stock as being linked to the riskiness of that stock, otherwise no-one would buy the stock.
+He extended this idea into pricing options.
+Black concluded that discretionary monetary policy could not do the good that Keynesians wanted it to do.
 He concluded that monetary policy should be passive within an economy.
 But he also concluded that it could not do the harm monetarists feared it would do.
 Black said in a letter to Friedman, in January 1972:

 In the U.S. economy, much of the public debt is in the form of Treasury bills.
 Each week, some of these bills mature, and new bills are sold.
 If the Federal Reserve System tries to inject money into the private sector, the private sector will simply turn around and exchange its money for Treasury bills at the next auction.
 If the Federal Reserve withdraws money, the private sector will allow some of its Treasury bills to mature without replacing them.